Constantin017/django-health/README.md

 python manage.py migrate
 ```

-## More about this python package
+## More about this python django package

-Detail information on link: https://pypi.org/project/django-health-check/
+Detail information by link: https://pypi.org/project/django-health-check/